Code-SameerKhan/Image-classifier/README.md

 Identified region of interest using Haar enabled cascade classifier

 # Wavelet transformation of the image
 To identify the difference between 2 images, transformation of image is necessary.
-Wavelet tranformation helps in that regard.
+Wavelet transformation helps in that regard.

 The wavelet analysis method is a time-frequency analysis method which selects the appropriate frequency band adaptively based on the characteristics of the signal.
 Then the frequency band matches the spectrum which improves the time-frequency resolution.
 The wavelet analysis method has an obvious effect on the removal of noise